Painlev\'e I double scaling limit in the cubic random matrix model: The equilibrium measure

 The resolvent,

 because of \eqref{mem2a}, must satisfy the following:

 Consequently, we look for $\om_u(\z)$ in the form

-where $\sqrt{\z-\sigma_u}/\sqrt{\z-1}$ is taken on the principal sheet, with a cut on $[\sigma_u,1]$.
+where the square root is taken on the principal sheet, with a cut on $[\sigma_u,1]$.
 From the second equation in \eqref{mem2}, it follows that $m_u(\z)$ has no jump on $(\sigma_u,1)$, and hence it should be analytic in $\C$.
 From the first equation in \eqref{mem2}, we obtain that $m_u(\z)$ is a quadratic polynomial:

 Imposing the first condition in \eqref{mem2}, we can derive equations for the coefficients $a_0$, $a_1$ and $a_2$:

 The endpoint $\sigma_u$ is a solution of the following cubic equation:

 This last equation can be solved by perturbation, and we obtain